fpjohnston/TECO-64/doc/internals.md

 TECO-64 development began in October 2019, and was primarily done on Linux (Ubuntu), using gcc and other GNU tools.
 It has been successfully executed on Linux, Windows 10, and MacOS.
-It has also been successfully compiled on VMS, but requires addititional run-time library support to be fully executable.
+It has also been successfully compiled on VMS, but requires additional run-time library support to be fully executable.

 ### Development